williamwutq/game_HappyHex/README.md

   On the button of the page there will be a section with the game credits to its [developers](#Contribution), which is currently just me.
   To the left of the section, the words "A W.W Game" can be seen, with the two Ws shown in a slightly larger font with a different color.
-  To the right of the section, a copy right can been seen, attributing the game copyright to William Wu.
+  To the right of the section, a copy right can be seen, attributing the game copyright to William Wu.
 See [License](#License) for details.

 #### Login Page
 The login page enables the user to log in with their username.
 While no password is required, a unique username is recommended.